liddiard/skry/README.md

 Contains the core models of the Skry CMS.
 The core of Skry is a story model which is used from the story pitch all the way through the editing process to the publishing of the story.
 A story is always in a workflow status.

 Pages are also in core.
-Pages are unrelated from stories.
+Pages are unrelated to stories.
 They're one-off pages on your public-facing website that don't really fit into any particular model.
 Examples include an "about us" page or a public secure submission page.

 #### Display